 - 12.1 The council must, in the exercise of its functions, have due regard to the need to eliminate discrimination, harassment and victimisation, and to advance equality of opportunity, and foster good relations, between those who share a relevant protected characteristic and those who do not share it (section 149 Equality Act 2010).
 The council has a duty to have due regard to the need to remove or minimise disadvantages, take steps to meet needs, in particular steps to take account of disabled persons' disabilities, and encourage people to participate in public life.
 The council must have due regard to the need to tackle prejudice and promote understanding. - 12.2 An up-to-date Constitution will help ensure decisions contribute to the advancement of equality and good relations and demonstrate that the Council is paying due regard in our decision making in the design of policies and in the delivery of services.

 13. Reasons for recommendations

-13.1 The Council Business Management Committee is asked to consider and agree the recommendations to ensure the Constitution is up to date and legally compliant, for submission to Full Council for final approval.
+13.1 Full Council is asked to consider and agree the recommendations to ensure the Constitution is up to date and legally compliant.

 Appendices:

 These are listed in paragraph 6.1 above.

 Background papers:

 None